roxm337/warehouse-copilot/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- Check the API documentation at `/docs`
-- Review the example queries above
-- Ensure your Groq API key is valid and has sufficient credits

 ---

 Built with ❤️ using FastAPI, Groq AI, and intelligent design patterns.